 Our B.A. in Computer Science: Software Project Management addresses a growing need in industry to manage the finances and personnel of complex software development projects.
-Computer Science majors who graduate and start out as programmers in larger companies frequently are called upon within their first 5 years to manage other programmers.
-The additional responsibilities may demand competency in financial analysis, business management, and corporate communication.
+Computer Science majors who graduate and start out as programmers in larger companies frequently are called upon to manage other programmers.
+These additional responsibilities may demand competency in financial analysis, business management, and corporate communication.
 Those who make this transition successfully tend to get promoted in the company and earn higher salaries.

 What skills will I develop?